the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 this.state.result.hits = updatedHits;
 ~~~~~~~~

-As we know, React embraces immutable data structures, so we don't want to mutate an object (or mutate the state directly) if we don't have to.
+As we know, React embraces immutable data structures, so we don't want to mutate an object (or mutate the state directly).
 We want to generate a new object based on the information given, so none of the objects get altered and we keep the immutable data structures.
 You will always return a new object, but never alter the original object.

 For this, we use JavaScript ES6's `Object.assign()`.
 It takes a target object as first argument.
 All following arguments are source objects, which are merged into the target object.
 The target object can be an empty object.
 It embraces immutability, because no source object gets mutated.